 Things like this will always happen.
 There will always be people that seen more and experienced more than you.
 I know it’s really difficult when someone says: ‘Oh man, you should have been here last week’.
 The beach weather was perfect and we partied with Victoria’s Secret models… But instead of getting envious, talk to them and use their knowledge.
 They can probably give you a lot of useful tips about your future trip.
 The best restaurants, the best bars, the cheapest way to go.
 Rise above your envy and you might even make some new friends.

-You can’t plan every detail when you’re travelling.
+You can’t plan every detail when you’re traveling.
 This is one of the main reasons for the ‘travel wrath’.
 Many people think they can squeeze in a few more activities in your trip.
 But you’re not a character in Jules Verne’s ‘Around the World in 80 days’.
 Not everything is up to you.
 On the road, there are hundreds of things you can’t control.
 Anything can go wrong.

 You’re sitting next to a huge person on the flight.
 Or god forbid, a crying baby!
 Your hiking trip is spoiled by rain and you’re only there for a couple of days.
 All the people on the cruise get food poisoning.
 You’re charged ‘the tourist price’ for something that’s clearly not worth it.
 People look at you as a walking $100 bill.
 Things like these can happen all the time.